 The Westinghouse WGen20000

-With a fuel capacity of 17.17 gallons, the WGen20000 may run for around 11 hours at 50% load with a full tank (fuel consumption around 1.56 GPH).
+The WGen20000 boasts a fuel tank capable of holding 17.17 gallons, allowing it to run continuously for around 11 hours at 50% load (with fuel usage averaging around 1.56 gallons per hour).

 Outlets